 The Mongoose Boxing Style

 The Mongoose is a well-balanced style, leaning towards defense slightly.
 A few modern fighters have used this style successfully like Terrence Crawford (sometimes) and Andre Ward to name a few.
-You can tweak it to be more offensive or more defensive simply by shifting focus but what it does is create good opportunities for you by distorting the opponent’s range.
+You can tweak it to be more offensive or more defensive simply by shifting focus but what it does is create good opportunities for you by distorting the opponents range.
 You put your hands out in front of you slightly more than the traditional style.
 This creates an illusion of being closer to hit then you are.
 Then when your opponent overextends, your hands are right there for the counter, without your head being in the range of their punch.

 The mongoose is one of the few animals that can deal with a snake’s speed and outfight it as a result.
 This is why I call this style the mongoose because it is one of the best styles to deal with fast fighters.
 The distance management and the smoke and mirrors effect of messing with that distance for your opponent makes their speed stop short and creates opportunities for you to observe that speed without it having to hit your face.
-The downfall here is it’s hard to really put it all into the punch, but like with any defensive style, a good accurate shot can put anyone out.
+The downfall here is its hard to really put it all into the punch, but like with any defensive style, a good accurate shot can put anyone out.

 How to Fight the Mongoose Fighter

 The Mongoose is very much like the Philly Shell, they want to keep you at a punching distance and pick you apart.
-They also keep their hands closer to you so that you misread the distance and try to get to them and miss, and they’re right there to pick you apart.
+They also keep their hands closer to you so that you misread the distance and try to get to them and miss, and theyre right there to pick you apart.
 What you want to do is be the guy that lifts the curtain on the illusion by getting up close and elminiting their advantage of having better distance management.

 Another way to beat them is to bait them.
 Let them shoot the punches first and work on cutting their combinations off.

 The most successful way to beat them will be combinations that involve 3 or more punches.
 They are working parrying and countering.
-If you come with fast combinations, they will try to block it but eventually will be overwhelmed and try to cover up or counter, and that’s where you can find your opening.
+If you come with fast combinations, they will try to block it but eventually will be overwhelmed and try to cover up or counter, and thats where you can find your opening.

 The Roy Jones Boxing Style

 Roy has many styles, but what he is best known for is having his hands down, with his right hand slightly up but still below the chin and relying mostly on head movement to do the work for him in terms of defenses.
-He was so fast that he would blind you with his speed and isn’t worried about coming back at him because even if you did throw, you couldn’t see where you were throwing and he would just use his insane reflexes to get out of the way.
+He was so fast that he would blind you with his speed and isnt worried about coming back at him because even if you did throw, you couldnt see where you were throwing and he would just use his insane reflexes to get out of the way.
 A few other fighters did this on occasion but very few did it as consistently as Roy, the only other fighters that come to mind are Nassem Hamed and Sweet Pea Whitaker.

 This style has a huge upside to put you in a counterpunching position because it invites the opponent to swing on you.
-To most opponents, this is a sign that you’re defenseless.
+To most opponents, this is a sign that youre defenseless.
 This is the perfect style to practice intercepting counters.
-However, this style’s biggest downside is that it takes years to master before you can do it without a big risk of getting knocked out.
+However, this styles biggest downside is that it takes years to master before you can do it without a big risk of getting knocked out.
 Offensively, it has a huge advantage because the relaxation will increase both your speed and power.

 How to Fight the Roy Jones Fighting Style

-There’s a 99.9% chance that if a guy comes out with his hands down he has ridiculous speed.
-So the last thing you want to do is to take the bait and think that if his hands are down you’re going to knock his block off, because you’d be falling right into this guy’s trap.
+Theres a 99.9% chance that if a guy comes out with his hands down he has ridiculous speed.
+So the last thing you want to do is to take the bait and think that if his hands are down youre going to knock his block off, because youd be falling right into this guys trap.
 Instead what you want to do is to jab them to the chest, hit them in the shoulders, go to the body often and throw off their rhythm.
-After you’ve got them off balance just a few times, then you can start feinting a ton to see how they are reacting to your punches.
+After youve got them off balance just a few times, then you can start feinting a ton to see how they are reacting to your punches.
 The reason you want to wait to feint is to give them something to worry about.
 Continue doing work to their torso and let them dip and slide left and right while you learn their timing.
 Eventually you will be able to know exactly where they are headed after you throw certain punches.

-Baiting them into a counter also works well because it’s hard to move your head mid combo, so that is when you want to catch them.
+Baiting them into a counter also works well because its hard to move your head mid combo, so that is when you want to catch them.
 You also want to work on punch delays.
 Rather than throw the one-two, throw the one, feint the two to see where they move their head, and finish it in the direction they are going.

 The Window Boxing Style

 This was the first style I learned to fight with.
-Any time we started taking too much damage in the ring, our coach would yell “window!!!!” and it was an automatic reminder to reset, and all of a sudden the punches would be hard to sneak in and we’d be clear of the opponent’s defense.
-Much like the mongoose, this style creates the illusion of you being closer, but here you put your palms out forward, which makes it easier to quicker parry your opponent’s punches and counter them.
+Any time we started taking too much damage in the ring, our coach would yell window!!!! and it was an automatic reminder to reset, and all of a sudden the punches would be hard to sneak in and wed be clear of the opponents defense.
+Much like the mongoose, this style creates the illusion of you being closer, but here you put your palms out forward, which makes it easier to quicker parry your opponents punches and counter them.

-Like any defensive style, this doesn’t allow you to really put all the mustard you have on your shots.
-I’ve put down quite a few opponents using it, but it’s harder to get maximum capacity.
+Like any defensive style, this doesnt allow you to really put all the mustard you have on your shots.
+Ive put down quite a few opponents using it, but its harder to get maximum capacity.
 However, it does help you be more accurate, which is all you really need to stop someone.
 The closest thing in the professional circuit that I saw to this style is Oscar Delahoya in his prime and Roy Jones Jr when he puts his hands up.

 How to Fight the Window Boxing Style